-- (a) along pedestrian-oriented commercial streets, as shown on Schedule 7, 8.0 metres: or - (b) along all other streets or transportation reserves: - for any main building less than 8.0 metres in height, the building (i) height, or - (ii) 8.0 metres elsewhere. - (2) Twenty percent or less of the entire streetwall width, to a maximum of 8.0 metres, may be reduced in height, providing the height is not reduced below 3.5 metres (Diagram 7). - (3) The minimum streetwall height required in Subsection 259(1) may be reduced to 3.5 metres along a streetline or a transportation reserve, if the slope exceeds 4% across the entire width of the streetwall. - (4) Excluding a tall mid-rise building and a high-rise building, no minimum required streetwall height applies if any main building is setback no less than 40.0 metres from a front or flanking lot line.
+- along pedestrian-oriented commercial streets, as shown on Schedule 7, 8.0 metres; or - b. along all other streets or transportation reserves: - i. for any main building less than 8.0 metres in height, the building height, or - ii.
+8.0 metres elsewhere. - (2) Twenty percent or less of the entire streetwall width, to a maximum of 8.0 metres, may be reduced in height, providing the height is not reduced below 3.5 metres (Diagram 7). - (3) The minimum streetwall height required in Subsection 259(1) may be reduced to 3.5 metres along a streetline or a transportation reserve, if the slope exceeds 4% across the entire width of the streetwall. - (4) Excluding a tall mid-rise building and a high-rise building, no minimum required streetwall height applies if any main building is setback no less than 40.0 metres from a front or flanking lot line.

-- 260 (1) Subject to Subsection 260(2), any main building shall have a minimum required streetwall stepback of: - 2.5 metres for mid-rise buildings; (a) - (b) 3.0 metres for tall mid-rise buildings; or - (c) 4.5 metres for high-rise buildings. - (2) No streetwall stepback is required for a maximum of 20% of the length of any main building facing each streetline or a transportation reserve. - (3) No portion of any main building above the streetwall shall project beyond the streetwall towards the front or flanking lot line.
+- 260 (1) Subject to Subsection 260(2), any main building shall have a minimum required streetwall stepback of: - a.
+2.5 metres for mid-rise buildings; - b.
+3.0 metres for tall mid-rise buildings; or - c.
+4.5 metres for high-rise buildings. - (2) No streetwall stepback is required for a maximum of 20% of the length of any main building facing each streetline or transportation reserve provided that: - (a) each section not having a streetwall stepback does not exceed 14.0 metres in length along the streetline or transportation reserve; and - (b) there is a minimum required separation distance of 14.0 metres along the streetline or transportation reserve between sections not having a streetwall stepback.

+(3) No portion of any main building above the streetwall shall project beyond the streetwall towards the front or flanking lot line.

-- 261 (1) Subject to Subsection 261(2), the total combined width of all cantilevered and recessed portions within any streetwall that have a depth of 2.0 metres or greater shall not exceed 30% of the width of the streetwall. - Cantilevered and recessed portions described in Subsection 261(1) shall include (2) portals, but exclude balconies and recessed pedestrian entrances.
+261 (1) Subject to Subsection 261(2), the total combined width of all cantilevered and recessed portions within any streetwall that have a depth of 2.0 metres or greater shall not exceed 30% of the width of the streetwall.

+(2) Cantilevered and recessed portions described in Subsection 261(1) shall include portals, but exclude balconies and recessed pedestrian entrances.